toqana/RPi-HDMI-Photo-Frame-Radio/README.md

     @unclutter -idle 0.1 -root
     ```

 1. Edit vlc to allow execution as root with "sudo bless /usr/bin/vlc".
-Search for the text string "geteuid" and repalce with the text string "getppid:, save file, and exit (https://askubuntu.com/questions/413542/how-to-use-vlc-with-sudo-privileges).
+Search for the text string "geteuid" and repalce with the text string "getppid", save file, and exit (https://askubuntu.com/questions/413542/how-to-use-vlc-with-sudo-privileges).

+1. Verify that cvlc (i.e. the command line vlc) runs as root with "sudo cvlc --version".

 1. Pull the repository from GitHub to your RPi "/home/pi" home directory as user pi:
     ```